Skip to main content

 Medical Support

-To support all of our academy teams both on and off the pitch, players have access to our medical team.
-This includes Graduate Sport Rehabilitators, Sports Therapists, and a dedicated Strength and Conditioning Coach who works with players in the gym.
+Players across all academy teams have access to dedicated medical and performance support both on and off the pitch.
+The medical team includes graduate sport rehabilitators, sports therapists and a dedicated strength and conditioning coach who works with players in the gym.

-All of our medical staff are registered with their governing bodies (BASRaT or SST) and hold current Pre-Hospital Trauma qualifications, ensuring players receive the highest standard of care on the pitch when needed.
+All medical staff are registered with their governing bodies, including BASRaT or SST, and hold current pre-hospital trauma qualifications.
+This ensures players receive a high standard of medical care during training and competition.

 Dedicated accommodation for the squad